ACCESS LICENCE FAQs

 Do i need to provide any other document if an import permit is not required by my importing country?

 You must provide evidence of non requirement of a permit when you lodged your application with the relevant authorities that govern the export of the said material from Sabah

 If I fail to obtain Phytosanitary Certificate from Department of Agriculture, Sabah and/ or any other relevant permits from relevant authorities, can i still export the materials?

 You are not allowed to export because you fail to meet the terms and conditions stipulated in your transfer licence issued by Sabah Biodiversity Council

 I am exporting less than 500g of soil for research purposes, do i need to obtain an import permit from the importing country?

 The prohibition of soil movement is regulated worldwide (including interstate within Malaysia) and you can't export without the importing country approval.
 Though exemption might be given for research purposes, you are still required to obtain an import permit from the importing country (or the State/ Federal Department of Agriculture if within Malaysia) regardless of the amount of soil you intend to export after obtaining the consent from Sabah Biodiversity Council.

 You are to ensure that the samples/ specimens collected are kept safe with your local collaborator in Sabah.
-If your export licence is approved, you may remotely arrange with your local collaborator on how to send the samples/ specimens to you by adhering to the terms and conditions stated in the export licence.
+If your transfer licence is approved, you may remotely arrange with your local collaborator on how to send the samples/ specimens to you by adhering to the terms and conditions stated in the transfer licence.
 It is an offence to remove biological resources from Sabah for the purpose of research without the consent of Sabah Biodiversity Council